Thomas Evans (Tomos Glyn Cothi): Early life and work

 Evans, son of Evan and Hannah Evans, was born at Capel Sant Silyn, Gwernogle, Carmarthenshire.
 His birthplace was not far from the Cothi River, from which he later took his bardic name, Tomos Glyn Cothi.
-He seems to have had little early education, but by following his craft as a weaver, he frequented the fairs of Glamorgan, selling his cloth.
-In this way, he came into contact with the poets of Glamorgan and their bardic traditions.
+He seems to have had little early education.
+But by following his craft as a weaver, he was a trader in woollen cloth and he frequented the fairs of Glamorgan.
+In this way he came into contact with the poets of Glamorgan and their bardic traditions.
 He was at the gorsedd of Mynydd y Garth in the midsummer of 1797.
 He also had access to books, and Theophilus Lindsey assisted by sending him English books from 1792 until 1796.

 Religious affiliations

 Evans lived in an area which was predominantly Calvinist, but as early as 1786 he began to preach having embraced the doctrines of Unitarianism.
 He was nicknamed "Priestley Bach" (Little Priestley) due to his enthusiasm for the doctrines set forth by Joseph Priestley.
-In order to worship with friends of like sentiments with himself, he used to walk to Alltyblaca, twelve miles away.
+In order to worship with friends of like sentiments, he used to walk to Alltyblaca, twelve miles away.
 When he grew up, he began to preach in his father's house, a part of which he got licensed for the purpose.
 In time, a chapel was built.
 He was personally much respected, but his liberalism made him suspected by government.

 Imprisoned for a song

-He spoke warmly and wrote largely.
-In 1797, he was at a social meeting and sang by request a Welsh song, "On Liberty".
-On the information of a spy belonging to his own congregation, he was apprehended, tried, and sentenced by Judge Lloyd to be imprisoned for two years and to stand in the pillory.
-He was charged with singing an English song, the fourth stanza of which ran thus:
+Evans spoke warmly and wrote largely.
+In 1797 he was apprehended, tried, and sentenced by Judge Lloyd to be imprisoned for two years in Carmarthen gaol and to stand in the pillory.
+Two accounts have been published about the precise nature of his crime.
+Williams (1908) documented in 'Thomas Evans and the song on liberty', his contribution to By-Gones: 'In 1797 he was asked in the company of many friends to sing a song on "Liberty."
+He continued:

+'It is stated in Hanes Emynwyr Cymru (W.A.
+Griffiths) that the song which he sang was a translation in English of the French song "Carira"; others state that it was "Can Rhyddid," found on pages 127-8 of Y Geirgrawn for the year 1796.
+This "Can Rhyddid" appears to be a Welsh version of "Ca ira," for in the introduction to the song in Y Geirgrawn it is stated that "the undefeated forces of the French State are indebted to it in a large measure for their noblest victories."'

+Bowen (1992) stated that Evans was charged with translating La Marseillaise, the French national anthem into Welsh, the fourth stanza of which ran: